-Here I am, promoting blog writing, telling you how important it is to maintain a blog to keep your website relevant – and I haven’t posted on my own blog in (gulp) almost seven months.
+Here I am, promoting blog writing, telling you how important it is to maintain a blog to keep your website relevant – and I haven’t posted on my own blog in (gulp) months.
 All I have to say is this: two moves, two new schools, no babysitter.
 Make of that what you will.
 While my personal promotion has suffered, my behind-the-scenes work has not.
 I’m still producing copious amounts of web content (especially for cosmetic dentists), and I still believe that every writer must #GoBigOrStopPitching.

 Write It.
 Submit It.
 Expect Success.